ArborHacks/HSLearnToHackSnake/README.md

 * As we design we'll note potential opportunities for teaching new concepts
     * Stack/queue used in direction changing
     * Algorithmic complexity in moving the snake
+    * O.O.P. in designating variables in objects (and accessing them)

 ### General Structure:
 * In HTML, set up HTML5 canvas, set JavaScript parameters (especially if using a canvas sized to window dimensions), set up `Play Game` button that calls JS function `playGame()`